Pressure reduction in the supply system

 Disconnect the wire from the "Negative" terminal of the battery.

-Remove nut 1 and remove accelerator cable 2 from sector 3 of the air throttle actuator.
+Unscrew nut 1 and remove accelerator cable 2 from sector 3 of the air throttle valve drive.

-Slide gland 1 off the cable tip, completely unscrew nut 2 from the cable tip, pull tip 3 of the cable sheath out of the bracket and pull it up out of the bracket through the cable slot.
+Move the oil seal 1 from the cable tip, completely unscrew the nut 2 from the cable tip, pull out the cable shell tip 3 from the bracket and lift the cable up from the bracket through the slot.

-Remove the tip 3 from the cable, removing it from the outer 4 and inner shells of the cable.
+Remove tip 3 from the cable by removing it from the outer 4 and inner sheaths of the cable.

-Remove the outer 1 and inner sheaths of the cable from the tip 2 on the bulkhead.
+Remove the outer 1 and inner sheaths of the cable from the tip 2 on the front panel.

 Remove cotter pin 1 from pin and remove pin 2.
-Push oil seal 4 and remove bracket 3
+Move oil seal 4 and remove bracket 3

-Pull the cable through the tip on the bulkhead shield into the passenger compartment.
+Pull the cable through the end on the front panel into the passenger compartment.

 Install the new accelerator cable in reverse order and adjust it.